TOPLLab/WARDuino/README.md

 For a feature request or bug report, create a [GitHub issue](https://github.com/TOPLLab/WARDuino/issues).

-## LICENCE
+## Acknowledgments

-WARDuino by Robbert Gurdeep Singh, Tom Lauwaerts, Christophe Scholliers and Joel Martin is licensed under a [MPL-2.0 License](./LICENSE).
+WARDuino by Robbert Gurdeep Singh, Tom Lauwaerts, Carlos Rojas Castillo, and Christophe Scholliers is licensed under a [MPL-2.0 License](./LICENSE).
 This is a derivative work of [kanaka/wac](https://github.com/kanaka/wac) by Joel Martin.

 If you need to cite WARDuino in your research, use: